 The Ayurvedic tradition says, "Let her hear good news, let her hear harmonious music, let her eat sweet foods, let her attend monthly celebrations to always keep her uplifted and nourished”.
 Aromatherapy with an uplifting aroma blend such as Blissful Heart Aroma Oil can be helpful.

 Q: What happens if the mother isn't happy?

 A: Modern research shows that if there is grief, sorrow, or depression, those negative emotions definitely affect the growth of the baby.
 The baby could be born with lower birth weight, or the baby could be less happy.
 If the mother is very stressed, this can also contribute to a low-birth-weight baby.

-Q: What other techniques are recommended for bringing balance in pregnancy?
+Q: What other techniques does Ayurveda recommend for pregnancy?

 A: The Transcendental Meditation® technique is a profound way for pregnant mothers to reduce stress, experience deep rest, and bring balance to all the doshas.
 When there is balance in the nervous system of the mother, the baby spontaneously grows in a very happy and healthy way.

 If the mother is not calm and rested, there could be discomfort as the baby grows, or the child could be overly active in the womb.
 Or other complications could develop, such as fluid retention, high blood pressure, or spotting during pregnancy.

 The idea of Maharishi Vedic Medicine is to prevent these problems and to bring the holistic value of life to the mother and child.

 Q: It sounds as though Maharishi Vedic Medicine considers pregnancy to be a serious responsibility.